Yawolf/yocingo/README.md

 ## Install
 Use Mix to install this module, add:

 ```elixir
 {:yocingo, ">= 0.0.1"}
 ```

-In your mix.exs and then type:
+In your mix.exs deps function and then type:

 ```

 $ mix deps.get
 ```